Cypresses & Allies

 Western Red-cedar Thuja plicata

-Introduced from western North America.
+(Arborvitae) Introduced from western North America.
 Widespread and common in churchyards, parks, shelterbelts and forestry plantations and readily self-seeds.
 Foliage typically rather pendulous, with leaves in flattened sprays; tip of tree stiffly upright.
 Leaves glossy, rich green with broad white patches on the undersides.
-Female cones cylindrical, in clusters that stand upright on the branches.
+Female cones cylindrical, with 8-10 scales, 4-6 of which are fertile (seed-bearing); in clusters that stand upright on the branches.
 Mature cones split open from the base in a rosette of flattened scales.
 Bark orange-brown, peeling off in narrow, stringy fibres.
 Foliage has a rich and fruity smell to it.

 Western Red-cedar Western Red-cedar Western Red-cedar Western Red-cedar